President of Vietnam: Duties, powers and responsibilities

-The National Defense and Security Council (NDSC) is composed of the president, the prime minister and other members.
-The members of the NDSC are proposed by the president and approved by the National Assembly.
-NDSC members do not need to be members of the National Assembly.
-The decision-making process of the NDSC is that of a collective leadership.
-Among its powers is the right to mobilise all forces in the name of national defense, and in case of war the National Assembly can entrust the NDSC with special duties and powers.

-From the current Constitution of Vietnam, the Vietnamese media has described the presidency to be relatively similar to the presidents of Singapore, Germany, Austria...which are largely ceremonial positions, however, the Vietnamese president still have certain, even though unclear, executive, judicial and legislative powers as designed by the Constitution.
-On the other hands, presidents of Vietnam are regularly one of the top-ranked members of the Politburo of the Communist Party of Vietnam, making them practically among the most influential figures of the Vietnamese politics alongside the constitutional powers that they gained from their formal presidency.
-The former president Võ Văn Thưởng was listed as the fourth-ranking figure in the current CPV Politburo, and Nguyễn Phú Trọng served as the state's president from 2018 to 2021 while being the incumbent General Secretary of the Communist Party of Vietnam, the title for the highest-ranking member in the Politburo as well as in the whole Communist Party of Vietnam that he had held undisrupted since 2011.
+From the Constitution of Vietnam, the Vietnamese media has described the presidency to be relatively similar to the presidents of Singapore, Germany, Austria...which are mostly ceremonial positions, while the Vietnamese president still have certain executive, judicial and legislative powers as designed by the Constitution.
+Presidents of Vietnam are regularly one of the top-ranked members of the Politburo of the Communist Party of Vietnam.
+The former president Võ Văn Thưởng was listed as the fourth-ranking figure in the CPV Politburo, and Nguyễn Phú Trọng served as the state's president from 2018 to 2021 while being the incumbent General Secretary of the Communist Party of Vietnam, the title for the highest-ranking member in the Politburo and in the whole Communist Party of Vietnam that he had held undisrupted since 2011.